CUDAEnviron/Environmental_Proj/README.md

 For this project we will utilize various forms of technology to accomplish the task of showing that there is a direct correlation between global temperature increase and an abundance of CO2 levels.
 To do so, we will analyze the data from csv datasets that include: an extensive collection of global temperature data and Carbon Dioxide (CO2) emissions on Gross Domestic Product (GDP) by country and/or region.
 We will use pythondata to detect and correct any discrepancy in the data before fitting it into our machine learning model.

-### Communication Protocols

-We meet at least once a week on zoom to check in on the progress we each have made, and communicate on our Slack channel when we have questions for the group between meetings.

 ### Python -- Jupyter Notebook